 Most students leave high school without knowing much about the enslavement of Africans in British North America and what became the United States, in part because textbooks, standards and curricula often fail to provide in-depth coverage.
-In 2017, Teaching Tolerance reported that only 8 percent of high school seniors could identify slavery as a central cause of the Civil War.
+In 2017, we reported that only 8 percent of high school seniors could identify slavery as a central cause of the Civil War.

 That lack of deep coverage is evident in textbooks.
 For example, Texas textbook publishers have been criticized for downplaying the role of slavery in the Civil War.
 That state’s board of education recently added slavery as the main cause of the war although they still opted to include “contributing factors,” such as states’ rights.
 The urge to dilute language when referring to hard history can also mislead students.
 In 2015, for example, a McGraw-Hill social studies textbook notoriously referred to enslaved Africans as “workers.”
 It’s an introduction to erasure—not seeing the value in a people who, such language implies, were given a choice.

 Meanwhile, younger students learn about key figures, such as Harriet Tubman, Frederick Douglass and Sojourner Truth, before they are introduced to the reasons these figures had to fight for freedom and equality in the first place.
 The context for their fight—American slavery—isn’t usually taught until later, around fourth or fifth grade.

 This pattern holds true in our teaching of the civil rights movement, as well.
 As we reported in 2011 and 2014, states fail to set high expectations for learning.
 What students often get instead is a condensed version of factoids, a February full of “holidays and heroes,” when they can explore sanitized experiences of Black people without any context.